What is microneedling?

 How do I get trained?

-If you are legally allowed to perform microneedling under your esthetics license or if your license requires you to complete a microneedling certification program, many training programs and courses through esthetician schools, as well as through manufacturers and distributors of microneedling devices.
+If you are legally allowed to perform microneedling under your esthetics license or if your license requires you to complete a microneedling certification program, many training programs and courses are offered through esthetician schools, as well as through manufacturers and distributors of microneedling devices.
 Aestheticians must be supervised under a physician and their license in order to perform microneedling procedures.

 Eclipse provides both online training, educational webinars lead by industry leaders, and hands-on in-service to ensure you are able to most effectively use the EVO and get the best results for your patients and practice.